 Grow Your Own Magazine

-Get January's issue of Grow Your Own now.
+Get April's issue of Grow Your Own now.
 Here's a taster of this month's tips and features

 - Your easy guide to growing dwarf beans

 - Are plug plants worth a place on your plot?
 Jane Perrone investigates

 - Dave Finkle puts sowing gear to the test

 - Discover how to protect crops the natural way

 Yes, we've done it again!
 For the third issue in a row GYO is offering you six packets of must-try seeds.
 This month we've put together a gourmet collection.
 Don't miss your chance to grow mouthwatering varieties of tomato, beetroot, gherkin, celeriac, fennel and mooli.
 Haven't tried growing some of these crops before?
 Don't worry – we're also throwing in a tip-packed booklet.

 They're the whoppers of the veg plot, but Alys Fowler is determined to squeeze winter squashes onto a small city plot.
 Learn why arches can be gardeners' friends in space-strapped areas and the best pumpkin varieties for compact spots.
 Plus, if you're looking for a traditional, small-space plant, have a go with Alys' must-have strawberry plants.